d4rklynk/samsepi0l.dev/content/blog/cybersec/windows-setup/group-policies/index.md

 Unless you run your own MDM system or something, this probably should not be on with a personal computer.

 - Enable automatic MDM enrollment using default Azure AD credentials -> Disabled (Probably redundant because of the next policy, but it will also **unenroll** you from Azure AD)
-- Disable MDM enrollment -> Enabled (This will not unenroll you though)
+- Disable MDM enrollment -> Enabled (This will not disenroll you though)

 ### Messaging

 `Computer Configuration\Administrative Templates\Windows Components\Messaging`